Frequently Asked Questions

 Do I need probate?

 Not always.
-If the deceased only had joint assets (which pass automatically to the survivor), or if individual accounts are below each bank's probate threshold (typically £5,000 to £50,000), you may not need probate.
-If the deceased owned property in their sole name, probate is almost always required.
+If everything was jointly owned (which passes automatically to the surviving owner), or if the individual accounts sit below each bank's probate threshold (typically £5,000 to £50,000), you may not need probate at all.
+If they owned property in their sole name, probate is almost always required.

 How much does probate cost?